nginx-clojure/nginx-clojure.github.io/More.md

 #### Disable logging to console

-Because Tomcat console log is duplicate with other log such as catalina log, manager log ,etc, so it can be disabled.
+Because Tomcat console log is duplicated with other logs such as catalina log, manager log, etc, it can be disabled.
 In conf/logging.properties remove all `java.util.logging.ConsoleHandler`

 ```shell